Pilot Quality Improvement Research Study:

 The Effect of Endurance Exercise and Patient Activation on Cognition and Mood in a Population of Seniors at Risk for Dementia

-ABSTRACT: Exercise improves cognition/mood in a chronic behavioral-health senior cohort, high risk for developing dementia.
+ABSTRACT: Exercise significantly improves cognition/mood in a chronic behavioral-health senior cohort, high risk for developing dementia.

-A critical process supporting both initial and long-term health related behavior change is patient motivation or activation, recently introduced as essential for quickly engaging and sustaining newly learned neuro-protective/enhancing behavior routines.⁵ This is especially important for seniors diagnosed with recurrent major depression, schizophrenia, chronic anxiety and bipolar illnesses, who experts suggest are disproportionally more likely to develop dementia.⁶ This study investigates how two months of endurance exercise three times weekly, with psychiatrically impaired seniors coached for activation, impacts memory, cognition and mood.
+A critical process supporting both initial and long-term health related behavior change is patient motivation or activation, recently introduced as essential for engaging and sustaining newly learned neuro-protective/enhancing behavior routines.⁵ This is especially important for seniors with recurrent depression, schizophrenia, MCI, chronic anxiety and/or bipolar illnesses, who are much more more likely to develop dementia.⁶ This study investigates how two months of endurance exercise three times weekly, with psychiatrically impaired seniors coached for activation, impacts memory, cognition and mood.

 THE PREMISE: Consistent endurance exercise for 20-30 minutes produces Brain Derived Neurotrophic Factor, or BDNF, which changes gene expression to orchestrate: neurogenesis (creation of new brain cells), synaptogenesis (growth of the brain’s intercellular communication infrastructure), angiogenesis (growth of blood vessels supplying oxygen/nutrients to brain cells) and boosted neurotransmitter production.⁷ Decreased BDNF causes hippocampal deterioration, cognitive impairment, and depression, whereas increased BDNF mediates hippocampal atrophy, and improves memory, cognition and mood.⁸